mridul037/mridul037/README.md

 **Quote of the hour:**

-Software engineering is the part of computer science which is too difficult for the computer scientist.
+The trouble with programmers is that you can never tell what a programmer is doing until it’s too late.

-~ Friedrich Bauer
+~ Seymour Cray
 <pre>

 </pre>